Sergio Mitre: New York Yankees

 On November 3, Mitre signed a one-year minor league contract with the New York Yankees with an option for 2010.
 Mitre was suspended for the first 50 games of the 2009 season after testing positive for androstenedione in August 2008.
 Mitre said the androstenedione came from a contaminated legal supplement purchased from GNC, but took full responsibility for his actions.
 He served his suspension while still on the disabled list from last year's Tommy John surgery.
+Mitre pitched to a 2.40 ERA in seven starts for the Scranton/Wilkes-Barre Yankees in Triple-A before he was called up to start against the Baltimore Orioles on July 21.
+In total, he had a 6.79 ERA across 12 appearances (nine starts) that season.
+The Yankees declined their option on him after the season.